Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/New-AzFrontDoorWafCustomRuleObject.md

 ```

 ### -Name
-The name of the resource that is unique within a policy.
+Describes the name of the rule.
-This name can be used to access the resource.

 ```yaml
 Type: System.String